drupalprojects/serial/README.txt

 Installation
 ------------
+Serial is installed in the same way as most other Drupal modules.
+Here are the instructions for anyone unfamiliar with the process:

-1. Copy the serial module directory to your Drupal sites/all/modules/ directory.
+1. Copy this serial/ directory to your sites/all/modules directory.

-2. Enable the module in administer > modules (admin/build/modules)
+2. Back in your Web browser, navigate to Administer -> Site building -> Modules (admin/build/modules) then enable the Serial module.

 Usage
 -----